Alcide-Zhao/alcide.zhao.github.io/_posts/2020-03-15-post-mysql.md

 - `GROUP BY` statement to groups rows that have the same values into summary rows.
 The GROUP BY statement is often used with aggregate functions (`COUNT, MAX, MIN, SUM, AVG`) to group the result-set by one or more columns.

-- 'having' statement was added to SQL because the WHERE keyword could not be used with aggregate functions.
+- `HAVING` statement was added to SQL because the WHERE keyword could not be used with aggregate functions.
 <pre>
 SELECT [column_name(s)]
 FROM [table_name]